TUM-Dev/gocast/README.md

 - `npm run lint`: Runs `eslint` and `prettier` on the code to find stylistic issues.
 - `npm run lint-fix`: Same as above but also fixes the found issues.

-If you use Goland Ultimate, you can use follow this [guide](https://www.jetbrains.com/help/idea/prettier.html).
-The provided config runs `prettier` on formatting actions as well as on saving.
+If you use GoLand, you can use follow this [guide](https://www.jetbrains.com/help/idea/prettier.html) to integrate prettier.
+There is also a [guide](https://www.jetbrains.com/help/go/eslint.html) for integrating `eslint`.
+For both configs are provided that should be automatically detected.
+If you set everything up correctly, `prettier` and `eslint` should run everytime you save.
+Additionally, GoLands formatter will now respect the `prettier` style rules.

 ## Credit & Licenses